nwisbeta/github.io/pages/app_design/menus.md

 Selecting menu items must take the user to the main screen associated with the menu item (Material.io).

-On a direct menu item section, selecting the menu item must scroll the page back to the top and refresh the data if applicable (Material.io).
-For example, in connect page, selecting the connect menu will scroll the page back to the top and refresh the data, if applicable
+On a direct menu item section, selecting the menu item must return the user to the top of the page and refresh the page data if applicable (Material.io).
+For example, on the 'connect' page (which is shown as a direct menu item in our sample application screenshots), selecting the connect menu will scroll the page to the top and refresh the data if applicable.

 On a page which is not a direct menu item, selecting the menu item must return the user to the direct menu item.
-For example, in connect page and viewing patient details (not a direct menu item), selecting the connect menu item will take the user back to the connect page.
+For example, on the 'connect' section but viewing patient details (not a direct menu item), selecting the connect menu item returns the user back to the connect page.

 If there is no current direct menu location, a back button must enable navigation back to a menu location.
 The Back button must appear in the top left corner of the app, temporarily replacing profile/menu item icon.